 “Your gumbo, madam,” he announced as he brought it, and watched as she closed her eyes and breathed in its smell, for a moment her features relaxing as a broad smile spread across her face.
-It made her go from pretty to beautiful, he watched her throat flash and for a moment Jake forgot to breathe.
+It made her go from pretty to beautiful; he watched her throat flash, and for a moment, Jake forgot to breathe.
 But then the moment passed and she looked uneasy again.
-Jake found himself not wanting to bother her; clearly she was upset about something, and now wasn’t the time to be pestering about a connection from the symbiont’s past lives.
-He found himself asking if he could get her anything else with his mind far away; he was relieved when she said no thanks.
+Jake found himself not wanting to bother her.
+Clearly she was upset about something, and now wasn’t the time to be pestering about a connection from the symbiont’s past lives.
+He found himself asking if he could get her anything else with his mind far away, and was relieved when she said no thanks.

-After that he went through the rest of the evening less than ease, watching out of the corner of his eye as she ate her way through her dinner, listening to the rain outside get louder; maybe she’d think it just as well to stay a while longer.
+Out of out of the corner of his eye as she ate her way through her dinner, listening to the rain outside get louder; maybe she’d think it just as well to stay a while longer.
 When she was done, Jake took the checking pad out to her table, but kept it behind his back.
 She saw him coming, and he watched her stiffen.